-With those similarities out of the way, what about the differences, are there any?
+With those similarities out of the way, what about the differences?
+Are there any?
 Plenty.
 I do believe that Thicke and company were greatly inspired by the Marvin Gaye ‘model’, but I don’t believe that “Blurred Lines” is a direct copycat.
 Thicke did offer the Gaye family a settlement, which they refused.
 I would’ve taken the settlement because I don’t believe the family has enough ‘meat’ within their case to win more money.
-Allow me to rely on my gifted ears and my masters degree in music theory/composition, haha (I’mma about to go ‘smart’, not ‘stupid’ here!)
+Allow me to rely on my gifted ears and my masters degree in music theory/composition (I’mma about to go ‘smart’, not ‘stupid’ here!)

 Advantage Thicke with no disrespect to one of my favorites, the legendary, sensual, socially conscious Marvin Gaye.